Dalvik, virtual machine of Android

 We must understand that with the immense popularity of Android (which was sold in August 2010 at a rate of 200,000 copies per day), the virtual machine JME of Oracle can not bring them anything.
 Android is even ported on devices running other OS such as those of RIM!

-But Java would it been chosen by the manufacturers with an operating system subject to royalties?
+But Java ME would it have been chosen by manufacturers as their applications engine while it is subject to royalties?

 Resources